-Try turning a positive habit like exercising into spending time with your family.
+Try tweaking a positive habit like exercising to include spending time with your family.
 Take them along when you go jogging, or find an active activity to do together like cycling or rock climbing.
-Go along with your children to the park and join in some of the high energy games.
+Go along with your children to the park and join in some of the high-energy games.

 6. Identify what makes you feel calm and happy